SCI-LSAMP to develop initiatives to increase diversity in Illinois’ STEM degree programs

 The Southern and Central Illinois Louis Stokes Alliance for Minority Participation (SCI-LSAMP), consisting of six institutions in Southern and Central Illinois, has recently been established by a grant awarded by the National Science Foundation.

 The participating institutions are the University of Illinois Urbana-Champaign (lead institution), Bradley University, Illinois State University, Illinois Wesleyan University, Southern Illinois University, and Western Illinois University.
 Together, these universities offer 119 STEM (science, technology, engineering, and mathematics) baccalaureate degree programs.
-SCI-SLAMP will work to increase the number of students who obtain STEM undergraduate degree and progress into STEM graduate degree programs or workforce, particularly among students who identify with a group underrepresented.
+SCI-SLAMP will work to increase the number of students who obtain STEM undergraduate degrees and progress into STEM graduate degree programs or workforce, particularly among students who identify with a group underrepresented.

 On Illinois State’s campus, SCI-LSAMP activities will be led by Dr. Rebekka Darner, director of the Center for Mathematics, Science, and Technology, and Dr. Mahua Biswas, associate professor in the Department of Physics.
 The selected LSAMP scholars will be supported by a stipend, academic coaching, professional development, research experiences, and an annual SCI-LSAMP Conference.